 Our members offer several events each year, in collaboration with the Archdiocese and other organizations, to help our immigrant community.
 These events have included “Know Your Rights” workshops, collection of items for people in detention centers, collecting stuffed animals for children in detention centers, helping people register to vote, and other workshops of interest to our community.

 Currently members of our Pastoral Migratoria are offering Citizenship Classes for those interested in becoming US citizens.
+Classes are on break until January 2019.

 Other Resources – Links